-OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Balkans.
+OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Western Balkans.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

 - Western Balkans General License (No. 1) - Legal Representation in Matters Pending before the International Criminal Tribunal the former Yugoslavia

 Certain activities related to the Western Balkans may be allowed if they are licensed by OFAC.
 Below OFAC has issued guidance and statements on specific licensing policies as they relate to the Balkans-Related Sanctions.

 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked